topher1kenobe/wp-shy-posts/readme.md

 ## Changelog ##

 ### 1.3.3 ###
-* Added load_plugin_textdomain to allow trasnlations
+* Added load_plugin_textdomain to allow translations
-* Check for WP 4.5
+* Check for WP 4.7

 ### 1.3.2 ###
 * Check for WP 4.0